The Truth About Destination Weddings

 Fact: Not only celebrities can have the luxury of such a wedding.
 Nearly 25% of couples choose a destination do.

 Tom Cruise & Katie Holmes.
 Pierce Brosnan & Kelly Shaye Smith.
 Katty Perry & Russel Brand.
 All of these couples got married abroad, but that doesn’t mean that you can’t.
 You don’t need to be a celebrity or CEO to pull off this exotic event.
 Whether you are a teacher, a store manager, or a cable technician, a destination wedding is more than manageable for you.
 All of our clients at Now Destinations come from a variety of ages, backgrounds, and jobs.
-Numbers suggest that nearly 1 in 4 newly engaged couple choose to this route for their special day.
+Numbers suggest that nearly 1 in 4 newly engaged couple chooses to this route for their special day.

 Fiction: Wedding couples must pay for all their guest’s expenses or they will refuse to come

 This is the beauty of it.
-The guests invited are expected to cover their own expenses, and usually this is not an issue.
+The guests invited are expected to cover their own expenses, and usually, this is not an issue.
 In reality, the guests are essentially paying for a vacation, and the nature of the group package can usually lead to reasonable pricing.
 Studies suggest that the average “yes rate” for RSVP responses is nearly 80%, the truth is, everyone is eager to go on a vacation, and this provides a reason to escape reality with the ones you love most.